-Erik Manting, Magda Marquet, and Robert Michael Dudley serve on the nominating and corporate governance committee, which is chaired by Erik Manting.
+During 2023, Erik Manting, Magda Marquet, and Robert Michael Dudley served on the nominating and corporate governance committee, which is chaired by Erik Manting.
+Effective January 13, 2024, Mr. Dudley resigned his position on the nominating and corporate governance committee.
 Our board of directors has determined that each of Dr. Marquet and Dr. Manting is "independent" as defined in the applicable Nasdaq rules.
-Mr. Dudley is not "independent" and we are relying on the phase-in schedules set forth in Nasdaq listing rule 5615(b)(1) with respect to Mr. Dudley's service on the nominating and corporate governance committee.
+Mr. Dudley was not "independent" and we relied on the phase-in schedules set forth in Nasdaq listing rule 5615(b)(1) with respect to Mr. Dudley's service on the nominating and corporate governance committee.
 During the fiscal year ended December 31, 2023, the nominating and corporate governance committee did not hold any meetings.
 The nominating and corporate governance committee's responsibilities include:

-- developing and recommending to the board of directors criteria for board and committee membership; - > establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us;
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us;